 In some types of baculoviruses, the infection appears to be confined to the midgut.
-These viruses include NPVs of Diptera, e.g., mosquitos (CuniNPV) (85), Hymenoptera, and certain types of GVs mentioned above (86).
+These viruses include NPVs of Diptera, e.g., mosquitos (CuniNPV) [94], Hymenoptera, and certain types of GVs mentioned above [95].
 In the mosquito virus, CuniNPV, viral replication appears to proceed from an early production of virions that bud into the cytoplasm and the later development of occluded virions.
-The role of BV in spreading the infection to other cells is unclear (85).
-The development of infections by NPVs of Hymenoptera is also not well characterized.
-Most surprising is the lack of a homolog of either gp64 or the F protein in the three hymenopteran NPV genomes that have been sequenced.
-Two candidates for genes encoding possible fusion proteins of 217 and 74 aa have been identified (87).
-However fusion proteins of such a size would be unprecedented baculoviruses.
-Because of the requirement of fusion proteins for both BV cell egress and entry, it is unclear how infections by these viruses might It is possible that infected cells are sloughed or disintegrate into the midgut lumen and release a mixture of occluded and nonoccluded virions containing an ODV envelope and other proteins that would allow infection of other midgut cells.
+The role of BV in spreading the infection to other cells is unclear [94].
+The development of infections by NPVs Hymenoptera is also not well characterized.
+Most surprising is the lack of a homolog of either gp64 or the F protein in the three hymenopteran NPV genomes that have been seguenced.
+Two candidates for genes encoding possible fusion proteins of 217 and 74 aa have been identified [96].
+However fusion proteins of such a small size would be unprecedented for baculoviruses.
+Because of the requirement of fusion proteins for both BV cell egress and entry, it is unclear how infections by these viruses might spread.
+It is possible that infected cells are sloughed or disintegrate into the midgut lumen and release a mixture of occluded and nonoccluded virions containing an ODV envelope and other proteins that would allow infection of other midgut cells.
 In this case, ODV envelope and PIF proteins could facilitate this process.
-Some genes predicted to encode homologs of these factors have been identified in the genomes of the NPVs of Hymenoptera.
-These include p74. pif-1.2.3 and odve18, -e27, -e56.
-A feature of at least some of these infections has been described as infectious diarrhea (84).
+Genes predicted to encode homologs of these factors (including all the PIF proteins) have been identified in the genomes of the NPVs of Hymenoptera.
+These include p74, pif-1,2,3, 4 and odv-e18, -e27, -e56 (pif-5).
+A feature of at least some of these infections has been described as infectious diarrhea [93].
 This could be a reflection of extensive cell death.
 Conserved proteinases that could be involved in this process are described below.